Skelton-in-Cleveland Old Church

 In 1891 an 11th century Saxon stone carved with runes was found in the churchyard, suggesting that there may have been an earlier church on the site.
 Also found were three medieval stone coffins and a carved coffin lid, now on display inside the church.
 A local tradition says that the cottages lining the drive to the church and castle were originally used as stables for people attending church services.

 A new All Saints church was built nearby in 1884 and the Georgian church fell into disrepair.
 It was declared redundant and is now looked after by the Churches Conservation Trust.
 The church is usually open every day, but should it be locked there is a keyholder nearby.
-Please see the Trust website for current details.
+We found the church locked when we visited but the sign on the door led us to the keyholder's house just a few doors away, and she very helpfully opened the church for us.
+There is room for several cars to park in front of the church.

 About Skelton-in-Cleveland Old Church